Skip to content

 The Museum uses the Australian Government security classification marking system to identify records that contain personal and sensitive information.
 Disposal of records containing personal information is performed in accordance with the relevant disposal authority under supervision by the records management unit.

-Key systems and application software are independently security-audited to identify any potential vulnerabilities and compliance with the revised Essential Eight security levels.
+Key systems and application software are independently security-audited to identify any potential vulnerabilities and compliance with the revised Essential Eight security levels as outlined in the Strategies to Mitigate Cyber Security Incidents available on the Australian Signals Directorate website.

 4.4 Disclosure of personal information